rajshritotla/Microsoft-To-Do-Replica/README.md

 # Scope
 Currently it got only front-end completed but if integrated with database using server side scripting languages it could be fully functional application.

+# OUTPUT
+Click on output image in the repository.